Andre601/mkdocs-materialx/docs/tutorials/blogs/engage.md

 ### Profile links

-Links to social media profiles a usually provided in the footer of pages and Material for MkDocs makes this easy.
+Links to social media profiles a usually provided in the footer of pages and MaterialX for MkDocs makes this easy.
 All you need to do is to provide the necessary links and define the icons to use.

 !!! example "Adding social media profile links"